alexmgriffiths/SessionBasedLogin/README.md

 # Session Based Login
-Simple session based login POC for Reddit
-This has NOT been tested, or even ran.
+Simple session based login POC for Reddit and reference material This has NOT been tested, or even ran.
 It was thrown together to demonstrate the principle behind using session tokens instead of a user id session.